captnw/PandemicPanicBot/README.md

 In short, it's a game where two teams work against each other to guess a word first in a 2-3 round game where each team would guess a word.
 Every round there would be a person or person(s) that would know the word, and depending on the minigame, they must convey the information by explaining the object or answering questions.
 The team that guesses **2** words first correctly wins the game.

-Lorewise, it's basically two scientist groups competiting against each other to discover a cure for the virus ravaging the world.
+Lorewise, it's basically two scientist groups competing against each other to discover a cure for the virus ravaging the world.

 **tl;dr**: it's like a jackbox's game